fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 involved social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the fate of an individual.

-Example 1: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
+Example: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
 An intuitive yet important difference between both context is the difference in skills required to succeed in both industries.
 A slightly more subtle difference is the demographic differences in genders attracted to each